 First, let us consider the bottle and plane example illustrated in Figures \ref{fig: bottleplane middle 2}, \ref{fig: bottleplane middle 3}, and \ref{fig: bottleplane middle rotated}.
-There, the data set $X$ is obtained by sampling uniformly from the set $\M=\M_1 \cup \M_2$, where $\M_1$ is a plane and $\M_2$ is a 2-dimensional dumbbell with a bottleneck at its center.
+There, data set $X$ is sampled uniformly from the set $\M=\M_1 \cup \M_2$, where $\M_1$ is a plane and $\M_2$ is a 2-dimensional dumbbell with a bottleneck at its center.
 A graph $(X, \omega)$ has been constructed as in section \ref{sec:GraphConstruct} for appropriate values of $\veps_-, \veps_+, r, \alpha$.
-Intuitively, this graph should help identify the two manifolds given that they meet perpendicularly (i.e. $\beta$ is zero in \eqref{eqn:AngleConstraint}).
+Intuitively, this graph should help identify the two manifolds given that they meet perpendicularly (i.e., $\beta$ is zero in \eqref{eqn:AngleConstraint}).
 On the other hand, the same graph captures the internal geometry of $\M_2$ and thus should also detect the bottleneck in $\M_2$.
-Figure \ref{fig: bottleplane middle 2} shows the sign of the first non-trivial eigenvector of the graph Laplacian which, as we can observe from the picture, is able to detect the bottleneck.
+Figure \ref{fig: bottleplane middle 2} shows the sign of the first non-trivial eigenvector of the graph Laplacian, which, as we can observe from the picture, is able to detect the bottleneck.
 Figure \ref{fig: bottleplane middle 3} shows the sign of the second non-trivial eigenvector (orthogonal to the first non-trivial eigenvector).
-It is worth mentioning that in our experiments our graph Laplacian's first two non-zero eigenvalues are close to zero and their relative difference is quite small compared to the relative difference between the second and third non-zero eigenvalues.
+In our experiments, our graph Laplacian's first two non-zero eigenvalues are close to zero, and their relative difference is quite small compared to the relative difference between the second and third non-zero eigenvalues.
 The partition illustrated in Figure \ref{fig: bottleplane middle 3} is not directly interpretable.
-However, when considering a suitable linear combination of the first and second non-trivial eigenvectors we recover the partition illustrated in Figure \ref{fig: bottleplane middle rotated} which correctly separates the two manifolds.
-This linear combination was obtained by minimizing the \textit{Ratio cut} functional (see \cite{DBLP:journals/corr/abs-0711-0189} for a definition) among the partitions induced by norm one linear combinations of the first two non-trivial eigenvectors (in this case a simple one dimensional search).
+However, when considering a suitable linear combination of the first and second non-trivial eigenvectors, we recover the partition illustrated in Figure \ref{fig: bottleplane middle rotated} which correctly separates the two manifolds.
+This linear combination is obtained by minimizing the \textit{Ratio cut} functional (see \citet{DBLP:journals/corr/abs-0711-0189} for a definition) among all the partitions induced by norm one linear combination of the first two non-trivial eigenvectors.
+In this case, it is a simple one-dimensional search.